 P.S.
 I do hope you’ll come around one day; in the meantime, save all the Mushroom Stroganoff for me!

-How to Make Vegetarian Shepherd’s Pie
+How to Make the Best Vegetarian Shepherd’s Pie

 Shepherd’s pie is traditional comfort food I love down to my Irish roots.